-Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2021.
-Proposals and CVs (both as pdf files) should be sent to email@example.com along with contact information.
-Proposals will be judged on the basis of scientific soundness, relevance to capabilities and objectives at NOSAMS, novelty, and scientific impact.
+Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2022.
+Proposals and CVs (both as pdf files) should be sent to firstname.lastname@example.org along with contact information.
+Proposals will be judged based on scientific soundness, relevance to capabilities and objectives at NOSAMS, novelty, and potential scientific impact.
 Priority will be given to collaborative research with PI's at NOSAMS, and that show promise for follow-on projects.
-Internships can be used at a mutually agreed time between September 1, 2021 and August 31, 2022.
+Internships can be used at a mutually agreed time between September 1, 2022 and August 31, 2023.

 Layla Ghazi (Oregon State University) used ramped pyrolysis/oxidation and 14C analyses to characterize the composition of particulate organic carbon mobilized by two contrasting small mountainous rivers in the Pacific Northwest.

 Kourtney Higgins (Texas A&M University) used radiocarbon to reconstruct ocean ventilation rates using proteinaceous and scleractinian deep-sea corals in the northwestern Hawaiian Islands.

 Aaron Mau (University of South Carolina) used radiocarbon data to study alteration of dissolved organic carbon in hydrothermal environments.

 Angel Mojarro (Massachusetts Institute of Technology) used 14C to determine how fish fossils are formed and organic matter persists as lipid biomarkers.

 Ryan Venturelli (University of South Florida) used radiocarbon in sediment and water samples collected from a subglacial lake in Antarctica to investigate subglacial carbon cycling and the role of marine organic carbon in the subglacial microbial ecosystem.